 Defended a prepaid calling card provider in an investigation of prepaid card marketing disclosures.
 The FCC closed the investigation without taking action.

 Led a coalition of carriers pursuing high-capacity and broadband network elements during the FCC’s Triennial Review of unbundled network element obligations.
 The coalition was successful in obtaining rules that preserve access to these elements where competitive alternatives are not present.

-Led an industry trade association in enforcing a statutory prohibition on Bell Telephone Company ownership of alarm monitoring companies.
+Led an industry trade association in enforcing a statutory prohibition on a major telephone company’s ownership of alarm-monitoring companies.
 These efforts resulted in the FCC declaring over $1 billion in acquisitions to be unlawful.